 This is a follow up story for BeatBox Beverages.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hey!
 My name is Justin Fenchel, and I am a co-founder and CEO at BeatBox Beverages out of Austin, TX.

 BeatBox is the world’s tastiest portable party punch.
 Our core product is an 11.1% wine-based cocktail that comes in a 3L and 5L bag-in-box format, as well as a 500ml TetraPak single serve size.
 We started with only the 5L bag inbox, but now 95%+ of our sales come from our tetra-pack offering.

 We like to say our customers are really anyone who would enjoy going to a music festival.
 If you value a weekend with no worries but great music and drinks and sharing experiences with your close friends, you’d likely be a BeatBox customer!

 While we are not profitable yet, we’ve grown our sales quite a bit to $4.4m in 2018, up from $2.4m in 2018 and $1.1m in 2017.
 YTD in 2020 we have already hit $3m in revenue.

 Tell us about what you’ve been up to!
 Has the business been growing?